luismarques/qemu/docs/opentitan/dtm.md

 * `-P` specify the TCP port of the JTAG server in the QEMU VM, should match the port part of `-jtag` option for invoking QEMU.

-* `-Q` to not send QEMU a request for termination when this script exits.
+* `-Q` do not send QEMU a request for termination when this script exits.

 * `-s` specify the number of bytes to read from or write to memory.
 Useful with the `--mem` option.
   See also the `--address` option.
 This option may be omitted for the `write` memory operation, in